Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Preliminaries

-and from the fact that subgroups of finite index in finitely presented groups are finitely presented, see e.g. \cite{Sim94}. \end{proof}
+and the fact that subgroups of finite index in finitely presented groups are finitely presented, see e.g. Sims \cite{Sim94}. \end{proof}

-A {\it handlebody-knot} is a handlebody embedded in the 3-sphere $S^3$.
-The {\it genus} of a handlebody-knot is defined to be the genus of the handlebody.
-A handlebody-knot $V$ is said to be {\it trivial} if the exterior $E(V)$ is also a handlebody.
-A 2-sphere $P$ in $S^3$ is called a {\it reducing sphere} for a handlebody-knot $V$ if $P$ intersects in a single essential disk.
-Note that $V \cap P$ and $E(V) \cap P$ are essential separating disks in $V$ and $E(V)$ respectively.
-A handlebody-knot $V$ is said to be {\it reducible} if there exists a reducing sphere for $V$.
-Otherwise, $V$ is said to be {\it irreducible}.
-It is proved in \cite{BF} that a handlebody-knot $V$ of genus two is irreducible if and only if its exterior $E(V)$ is $\partial$-irreducible, i.e. $\partial E(V)$ is incompressible in $E(V)$.
-See e.g. \cite{Ish08, IKMS} and the references given there for more details.
+From now on, we will denote by $(S^3, V)$ a handlebody-knot $V$ in $S^3$.
+The {\it genus} of a handlebody-knot $(S^3, V)$ is defined to be the genus of the handlebody $V$.
+A handlebody-knot $(S^3, V)$ is said to be {\it trivial} if the exterior $E(V)$ is also a handlebody.
+It is equivalent to say that a handlebody-knot $(S^3, V)$ is trivial if and only if the pair $(V, E(V))$ determines a Heegaard splitting of $S^3$.
+By Waldhausen \cite{Wal68} there exists a unique trivial handlebody-knot of a given genus in $S^3$ up to isotopy.
+A 2-sphere $P$ in $S^3$ is called a {\it reducing sphere} for a handlebody-knot $(S^3, V)$ if $P$ intersects $V$ in a single essential disk.
+We note that $V \cap P$ and $E(V) \cap P$ are essential separating disks in $V$ and $E(V)$ respectively.
+A handlebody-knot $(S^3, V)$ is said to be {\it reducible} if there exists a reducing sphere for $(S^3, V)$.
+Otherwise, $(S^3, V)$ is said to be {\it irreducible}.
+It is proved in Benedetti-Frigerio \cite{BF13} that a handlebody-knot $(S^3, V)$ of genus two is irreducible if and only if its exterior $E(V)$ is boundary-irreducible, i.e. $\partial E(V)$ is incompressible in $E(V)$.
+See e.g. Ishii \cite{Ish08}, Ishii-Kishimoto-Moriuchi-Suzuki \cite{IKMS12} and the references given there for more details.